Committed To Protecting Your Parenting Rights

 • Who is best able to help with school, homework and after-school activities, and who has done so in the past?

-• Does one parent have more flexibility in his or her schedule if, for example, a child needs to be picked up at school when ill or for a doctor’s appointment?
+• Does one parent have more flexibility in his or her schedule if, for example, a child is involved with activities after school, needs to be picked up at school when ill or for a doctor’s appointment?

-• Has one parent’s behavior resulted in the children’s “parental alienation” from the other?
+• Has one parent’s behavior resulted in the child having difficulties in school or behavioral problems?

 You Do Not Have To Struggle With Custody Issues Alone